 When it comes to wastewater lagoons, the lack of dissolved oxygen is bad.
-(Read our previous article, Troubleshooting Low Lagoon Dissolved Oxygen, for an in-depth look.)
+(Read our previous article, Wastewater Pond DO: Where Did the Dissolved Oxygen Go?, for an in-depth look.)
 Duckweed is a DO killer, blocking the oxygen-transferring interface between the surface of the lagoon and the atmosphere.
 And because duckweed inhibits algal growth, the lagoon doesn’t receive any of the natural oxygenation that algae provide.
 Lack of dissolved oxygen prevents lagoon bacteria from breaking down BOD, resulting in effluent violations and objectionable odors.

 Duckweed can cause coliform levels to spike